KhartesViewer/khartes/README.md

 ## Things to fix

 There is no undo function.

-The "Loading..." overlay, which appears when a file is loading, sometimes fails to disappear afterwards.
-This problem is so intermittent that I have not been able to figure out how to prevent it.
-Unfortunately, the only workaround is to save your work, and then exit and restart khartes.

 This tutorial needs a fuller description (with drawings) of what is a single-valued surface, and how this applies to the surfaces built in khartes.